Need to Debug on Another Machine?

 In the Attach to Process dialog, select the name of your remote machine from the Qualifier dropdown.
 If you don’t see it in the dropdown list, click Find or just enter the remote machine’s name or its IP address and port separated by a colon:

 By default, Remote Debugger uses Windows authentication, but you can turn this off.
-Note, however, that you should not do this in an environment where others could have network access to the remote machine.
-As long as the Remote Debugger is running, it has ultimate control over the remote machine.
+Note, however, that you should not do this in an environment where others could have network access to the remote machine because as long as the Remote Debugger is running, it has ultimate control over the remote machine.
 (In other words, don’t run Remote Debugger without Windows authentication in an insecure environment.
 And in a secure environment, don’t run it any longer than necessary without Windows authentication.)
 You can change the authentication mode (and control which Windows users are allowed to connect) through the Option dialog for the Remote Debugger.
 Select Tools > Options from the menu to open this dialog.
 It looks like this:

 Once you have selected the process for your Synergy .NET program, you should have the same debug experience that you would for an application running locally on your development system.

 Remote debugging can be a real life saver for problems that just won’t reproduce in development.
-But keep in mind that if you are debugging in a live environment.
-Therefore, all threads will be paused while you are stepping through the code.
+But keep in mind that if you are debugging in a live environment, all threads will be paused while you are stepping through the code.
 So if several users access the software at the same time, it will look to them like the service is either running very slowly or not at all.

 For more information on remote debugging, see the MSDN article “Remote Debugging and Diagnostics”.